 Her early albums are a formative voice for many squandered youths, speaking to the pain of failed romance and the struggle of womanhood in an arcane manner that oft reaches the Medean.
 Once I Was an Eagle, her fourth studio album, is the apex of her work thus far, and might be her limit, with its startling first four tracks more like bitter streamed consciousness than music.
 Whilst good and interesting, her subsequent albums, Short Movie and, now, Semper Femina, have not yet achieved the intensity and lyrical brunt of what preceded.
 Perhaps, though, Marling has entered a new musical cycle, where carnal dark gives way to electric nebulousness.

 My impression of Marling live differed greatly from my listening to Semper Femina at home, and the blame for this division rests partly, I think, with my hectic London daytrip.
-It reflected that small Kafka parable in which a messenger must rush from the deathbedded Emperor to the furthest reaches of his lands… but, such are the crowds and the structural complexity, the messenger cannot escape even the innermost rooms of the palace, whose packed stairways and courtyards stretch like mazes carved into infinity.
-London, to me, is similarly labyrinthine: a composite of busy contrasting blocks that seem connected only by that dense Underground, which one must master immediately or else be lost to the backstreets and alleyways.
+It reflected that small Kafka parable wherein a messenger must rush from the deathbedded Emperor to the furthest reaches of his lands… but, such are the crowds and the structural complexity, the messenger cannot escape even the innermost rooms of the palace, whose packed stairways and courtyards stretch like mazes carved into infinity.
+London, to me, is similarly labyrinthine: a composite of busy contrasting blocks that seem connected only by that dense Underground, which one must master immediately or else be lost to the backstreets and alleys.
 However, unlike that poor messenger, who never reaches their destination, I arrived overheated but on time.
 The quiet dim conference, presented so mysteriously beforehand, disappointed my high expectations and was an anachronism in that mad city where each moment brimmed.

 The full video of the conference can be found on her Facebook page, and it is quite brief, lasting for perhaps half an hour overall.
 This brevity made me feel underwhelmed, seeming too little too quick at the time.
 Rewatching the conference, Marling, though evidently reserved in temperament, was open to each question and answered well.
 Even when she stumbled, as with an early question on her realisation that she need not assume a masculine perspective whilst writing Semper Femina, Marling rounded her answers into interesting reflections on her creative process: “We’re somewhat accustomed to seeing women through men’s eyes, and naturally that was my inclination to try and take some power over that, but very quickly realised that the powerful thing to do was to look at women through a woman’s eyes.”
 Indeed, the conference provided insight into her understanding of femininity and its relation to Semper Femina that is rather implicit elsewhere.
 Elements of “pop psychology”, as she admitted in her i-D interview, evidently inform much of her understanding since, whilst she has been “asked a lot to have firm opinions about femininity and feminism”, she does not know “enough about either of those subjects to have firm opinions about them.”